Chapter 16: Database Selection Framework

 | Separate OLTP + OLAP | PostgreSQL + ClickHouse | Analytics degrading OLTP performance | CDC from OLTP → ClickHouse |

-2025 Database Trends
+2026 Database Trends

 Trend 1: PostgreSQL Extensions Replace 80% of Specialized DBs

-By 2025, PostgreSQL with extensions handles use cases that previously required separate databases:
+By 2026, PostgreSQL with extensions handles use cases that previously required separate databases:

-| Extension | Replaces | Limitation |
+| Extension | Replaces | Limitation (as of 2026) |

 |---|---|---|

-| pgvector + HNSW index | Pinecone, Weaviate (< 50M vectors) | ANN recall degrades above ~5–10M vectors (as of pgvector 0.7, 2024); purpose-built indexes (Pinecone, Qdrant) maintain recall at 50M+ — see ANN Benchmarks |
+| pgvector 0.8+ + HNSW index | Pinecone, Weaviate (< 10M vectors) | Purpose-built DBs (Pinecone, Qdrant) still lead above 50M+ vectors with < 100ms p99 ANN — see ANN Benchmarks |

-| TimescaleDB | InfluxDB (< 50GB/day ingest) | InfluxDB 3.0 (Apache Arrow engine, 2024) benchmarks higher at sustained >1M points/sec ingest |
+| TimescaleDB | InfluxDB (< 50GB/day ingest) | InfluxDB 3.0 (Apache Arrow engine) benchmarks higher at sustained > 1M points/sec |

-| PostGIS | Dedicated geo DBs | Uber-scale real-time location still needs H3 + custom |
+| PostGIS | Dedicated geo DBs | Uber-scale real-time location still needs H3 + custom distributed lookup |

-| pg_search (ParadeDB) | Elasticsearch (< 100M documents) | Elasticsearch still wins for complex relevance scoring at scale (100M+ docs, as of 2024); ParadeDB is pre-1.0 |
+| pg_search (ParadeDB) | Elasticsearch (< 100M documents) | Elasticsearch still leads for complex relevance scoring at 100M+ docs |

-| Citus | Custom sharding middleware | CockroachDB has better distributed transaction story |
+| Citus | Custom sharding middleware | CockroachDB has a more complete distributed transaction story |

 The implication: start with PostgreSQL + extensions.
 Only migrate to a specialized system when you hit a measurable limit.

-Trend 2: Serverless Databases
+Trend 2: Serverless and Edge Databases

 Serverless databases scale to zero when idle and scale instantly under load.
 Relevant for development environments, variable-traffic applications, and startups:

-| Product | Based On | Key Feature |
+| Product | Based On | Key Feature | 2026 Status |

-| PlanetScale | MySQL + Vitess | Schema branching; zero-downtime migrations |
+| PlanetScale | MySQL + Vitess | Schema branching; zero-downtime migrations | Free tier removed April 2024 — minimum $39/mo (Business plan).
+No longer free for startups. |

-| Aurora Serverless v2 | MySQL/PostgreSQL | 0.5 ACU minimum; per-second billing |
+| Aurora Serverless v2 | MySQL/PostgreSQL | 0.5 ACU minimum; per-second billing | Stable managed option |

-| Turso | libSQL (SQLite fork) | Edge-distributed; 10ms reads from 35+ edge locations |
+| Turso | libSQL (SQLite fork) | Edge-distributed; embedded replicas sync from primary; < 10ms local reads | Production-ready; dominant 2026 edge SQLite stack with Cloudflare D1 |

-| Cloudflare D1 | SQLite | Edge SQLite in Cloudflare Workers; zero ops |
+| Cloudflare D1 | SQLite | Edge SQLite in Cloudflare Workers; zero ops | GA and widely adopted |

 Serverless is Not for All Workloads